banquet

 ADOPT-A-SCHOOL

-Blackfriars Restaurant has adopted several schools in the region including Westerhope Primary School, Harlow Green Juniors and South Gosforth First School.
-Andy, the owner, and his chefs run workshops with the children teaching them basic cooking skills, where food comes from, how to shop and how to use their taste-buds.
-They’re always fun and very messy!
+Adopt-a-school is run by the Academy of Culinary Arts which aims to get food, food provenance, cooking and nutrition back on the school agenda.
+Over the years we have adopted several schools in the region including Our Lady & St Annes RC, Westerhope Primary School, Harlow Green Juniors and South Gosforth First School.
+Our chefs run workshops with the children teaching them basic cooking skills, where food comes from, how to shop and how to use their taste-buds.
+We also take part in the ‘Let’s get Cooking’ scheme which promotes healthy eating in schools.

 CHARITY

-Blackfriars has actively helped and supported a number of Charities over the years including the RNLI and Percy Hedley Foundation as well as:
+We have actively helped and supported a number of Charities over the years including the RNLI and Percy Hedley Foundation as well as:

 St Oswald's Hospice for which over £1,000 was raised in 2009